NismoR/my-bash-rc/README.md

 This repository collects my favourite GitBash function and aliases to help the work in a terminal.

+## Setting up

+Move the .bashrc file into your main folder along with the .bash folder.

+Or run 'bash update_bashrc_files.sh' in the bash terminal in this folder.

 ## Pictures

 ### Before